 Watershed Approach to Water Quality Management

 Surface Water Management staff provide support to four watershed councils in Pierce County.
-Watershed councils involve partnerships with cities, resource agencies, watershed groups and citizens to improve water quality and habitat, educate citizens and increase public awareness about watershed issues.
+Watershed councils depend on partnerships with cities, resource agencies, nonprofits, academia, and residents to improve water quality and habitat, educate, increase public awareness about watershed health.

-Learn more about the councils and how to get involved:
+Learn more about the councils and the four watersheds in Pierce County: